kotamine/DairyApps/Robot/README.md

 Components: <br>
 The major distinction in server-side files is as fllows.
-* files used for the main calculation (“session_calculation_main.R”, “session_calculation_steps.R”, “session_dashboard.R”, “session_partial_budget.R”, “session_cash_flow.R”)
+* files used for the main calculation (*“session_calculation_main.R”*, *“session_calculation_steps.R”*, *“session_dashboard.R”*, *“session_partial_budget.R”*, *“session_cash_flow.R”*)
-* a file used for rendering outputs to UI (“session_render_base.R”)
+* a file used for rendering outputs to UI (*“session_render_base.R”*)
-* files used for additional features (“session_summary.R”, “session_sensitivity.R”, “session_calculation_delay.R”)
+* files used for additional features (*“session_summary.R”*, *“session_sensitivity.R”*, *“session_calculation_delay.R”*)
-* others (“session_misc.R”, “session_popover.R”).
+* others (*“session_misc.R”*, *“session_popover.R”*).

 Interactions: <br>
-**Main calculation.** File “session_calculation_main.R” calls “session_calculation_steps.R”, “session_cash_flow.R” and “session_dashboard.R”, sequentially carrying out the main calculation.
-The functions in “session_calculation_main.R” react to any change in user input (i.e., list “input”).
-About half of the outputs in **Partial Budget** is calculated in this procedure, and the rest is calculated in “session_partial_budget.R”, which is invoked when the user views the **Partial Budget** pane.
+**Main calculation.** File *“session_calculation_main.R”* calls *“session_calculation_steps.R”*, *“session_cash_flow.R”* and *“session_dashboard.R”*, sequentially carrying out the main calculation.
+The functions in *“session_calculation_main.R”* react to any change in user input (i.e., list “input”).
+About half of the outputs in **Partial Budget** is calculated in this procedure, and the rest is calculated in *“session_partial_budget.R”*, which is invoked when the user views the **Partial Budget** pane.

-**Rendering.** Most of the output (stored in list “output”) is processed in “session_render_base.R”.
+**Rendering.** Most of the output (stored in list “output”) is processed in *“session_render_base.R”*.
 It handles some minor formatting and conditional adjustments.
 All rendering items are reactive and react to the change in input or other calculated reactive values.

-**Additional features.** ‘’session_summary.R’ simply sorts out the results from three base investment profiles in tables and charts and its functions are activated when the Summary tab is viewed. “session_sensitivity.R” triggers the main calculation by substituting a value of one variable with an alternative value.
-When the user sets the year of investment in milking system greater than zero, “session_calculation_delay.R” inserts some additional variables describing the budget calculation prior to the beginning of that investment.
+**Additional features.** ‘’session_summary.R’ simply sorts out the results from three base investment profiles in tables and charts and its functions are activated when the Summary tab is viewed. *“session_sensitivity.R”* triggers the main calculation by substituting a value of one variable with an alternative value.
+When the user sets the year of investment in milking system greater than zero, *“session_calculation_delay.R”* inserts some additional variables describing the budget calculation prior to the beginning of that investment.

-**Others.** “session_misc.R” implements some axillary functions that update tabs (to synchronize a selected profile across the series of tabs in the Data Entry) and process the download and upload of data inputs. “session_popover.R” displays popovers in UI using the variables and conditions from the server side.
+**Others.** *“session_misc.R”* implements some axillary functions that update tabs (to synchronize a selected profile across the series of tabs in the Data Entry) and process the download and upload of data inputs. *“session_popover.R”* displays popovers in UI using the variables and conditions from the server side.